Skip to main content

 View Answer:

-Interview Response: A JavaScript function is a callable block of code designed to perform a particular task.
+Interview Response: A JavaScript function is a reusable block of code designed to perform a specific task, taking input as arguments, processing the data, and returning a result.

 Technical Response: Functions are one of the fundamental building blocks in JavaScript.
 A function is a JavaScript procedure — a set of statements that performs a task or calculates a value.
 To use a function, you must define it somewhere in the scope from which you wish to call it.